SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 Default Structure Initializers
 ------------------------------

-All structure types provide an automatically-generated *default initializer*, which can be used to create new structure instances of that type.
+All structures provide an automatically-generated *default initializer*, which can be used to create new structs of that type.
 Initial values for the properties of the new struct can be passed to the default initializer by name: